noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - security & traffic management: authNZ
   - securing comms between services
   - controlling how packets are routed through the nextwork in terms of policies, prioritization and resilience

+#### Communication

+- client polling: provide a message ID on the initial request, and a status and getResults to check the status/get results of the request
+  - perhaps the most wasteful pattern
+- webhooks: user defined http callbacks; the client is responsibile for providing the endpoint to be notified when work is complete instead of having to poll
+  - trusted: when you own both sides of the integration and can create a secure connection
+  - untrusted: when you only own one side of the integration
+- websockets: create persistent connections between client and server
+  - ideal for streaming/requests that require more than one response

 ## devops